-After a long running property dispute the trial judge assessed overall contributions as 55% to the wife and 45% to the husband.
-After taking s 75(2) of the Family Law Act into account the judge ordered a further 2.5% adjustment in favour of the wife.
+After a long-running property dispute, the trial judge assessed overall contributions as 55% to the wife and 45% to the husband.
+After taking section 75(2) of the Family Law Act into account, the judge ordered a further 2.5% adjustment in favour of the wife.
 The parties’ financial affairs were complicated; their businesses were managed through partnerships and several companies.
-On appeal the wife asks for a further payment based on the treatment of a specific liability.
+On appeal, the wife asks for a further payment based on the treatment of a specific liability.
 The husband’s cross-appeal challenges the value given to company BA Pty Ltd and the weight given to his contribution in developing the company.
-He is seeking a reimbursement from the wife.
+He is seeking reimbursement from the wife.

-The wife (now the respondent in the cross appeal) argued that it was not recorded in the husband’ personal loan account.
+The wife (now the respondent in the cross-appeal) argued that it was not recorded in the husband’ loan account.

 The Court’s findings on the cross-appeal

 The value of the company was either $165,249 or $675,629, depending on whether the $151,500 was included in the husband’s loan account or the business expenses ledger.

 The husband withdrew $151,500 from the company’s bank account and used the money to repay a personal loan to buy a boat.
 The husband recorded the transactions that made up the $151,500 as payments to creditors.
 He was given an opportunity to produce further evidence but did not produce any documents at trial to resolve the issue.
 The value had to be determined on the evidence before the court.
 It was found that the primary judge did not err in the valuation of company BA Pty Ltd. There was not sufficient evidence that the $151,500 was included in the husband’s loan account.
 There was no merit in this ground of the cross-appeal